ssMaritime

 Page One

-Photographs on this page are quite remarkable covering ships laid that are or were laid up at Eleusis.
+Photographs on this page are quite remarkable covering those ships that were laid up at the time at Eleusis Bay.
 Most were taken mid 2003 others were taken from one month to just one day before departure for Alang India.
-We are so grateful to Captain Graikos for his generosity in sharing these fine photographs with ship lovers from around the world.
+I am so grateful to the late Captain Graikos and his family for his generosity in sharing these photographs with ship lovers from around the world and in this way we can remember some of these much loved ships.

-Above: Captain Yiorgos (George) Graikos seen on the Bridge of Stella Solaris on 11 November 2003, one day before her departure for Alang India.
-George passed away on the 2nd of March
+Above: Captain Yiorgos (George) Graikos seen on the Bridge of Stella Solaris on 11 November 2003, taken just one day prior her departure for Alang India.
+George passed away on the 2nd of March 2004

 Obviously for ship lovers, these are sad images knowing that some have already been beached at Alang and are in the process, or have already been scrapped.
 However, these photographs do give us an opportunity to say goodbye.
 The tragedy is, a number of these ships were in perfect condition and could have sailed on until 2010 when the new SOLAS regulations take effect.
 However, it was not to be.